yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/replication.md

 YugabyteDB replicates data across nodes (or fault domains) in order to tolerate faults.
 The replication factor (RF) is the number of copies of data in a YugabyteDB universe.
 FT and RF are correlated.
 To achieve a FT of `k` nodes, the universe has to be configured with a RF of (2k + 1).

-## Tablet-peers
+## Tablet peers

-Replication of data in DocDB is achieved at the level of tablets, using so called tablet-peers, with each table is sharded into a set of tablets, as demonstrated in the following diagram:
+Replication of data in DocDB is achieved at the level of tablets, using tablet peers, with each table sharded into a set of tablets, as demonstrated in the following diagram:

 <img src="/images/architecture/replication/tablets_in_a_docsb_table.png" style="max-width:750px;"/>